 Alexis Romano is a writer, lecturer and curator within the fashion industry and visual culture, with interests in 20th-century fashion, fashion imagery, and everyday, subjective aspects of dress.
-She is US Editor of WeAr Global Magazine, a co-founder of the Fashion Research Network, and adjunct Assistant Professor at New York City College of Technology (CUNY) and Parsons, the New School for Design.
-In Fall 2020 she will be a Postdoctoral Fellow at the Costume Institute of the Metropolitan Museum of Art.
+Her current research, stemming from a 2020-21 postdoctoral fellowship at the Met Museum's Costume Institute studies women's experience of making and wearing clothes in the 1970s.
+In addition, she is US Editor of WeAr Global Magazine, a co-founder of the Fashion Research Network, and adjunct Assistant Professor at New York City College of Technology (CUNY) and Parsons, the New School for Design.

-Before completing her PhD in 2016 at London's Courtauld Institute of Art, Alexis studied art and design history in New York and Paris.
-She is currently writing the first critical study of French ready-to-wear, due out from Bloomsbury in 2021: by exploring the development of the industry from the 1940s to the 1960s, Alexis uncovers connections between women's experience, France’s project of postwar modernization, conceptions of national identity, and modernity.
+Before completing her PhD at London's Courtauld Institute of Art, Alexis studied art and design history in New York and Paris.
+She is currently writing the first critical study of French ready-to-wear, due out from Bloomsbury in 2022.